 - two immunodeficient (CD1-Foxnlnu/nu; CB17.Cg-PrkdcscidLystbj-J) mice strains;

-Our animals are usually housed by pairs or groups in suitable cages with small coverings to minimize stress and ensure most comfortable living conditions.
-Temperature, humidity and light/darkness cycle are constantly monitored and controlled.
-Bienta Animal Facility has adequate protection to maintain safe environment for the animals and to prevent contamination.
+Our animals are usually housed in pairs or groups in suitable cages with small coverings to minimize stress and ensure the most comfortable living conditions.
+Temperature, humidity, and light/darkness cycle are constantly monitored and controlled.
+Bienta Animal Facility has adequate protection to maintain a safe environment for the animals and to prevent contamination.
 Air ventilation barriers are designed to protect and secure Animal Facility staff as well as animals from any risk.
-Food and bedding is purchased from certified suppliers.
+Food and bedding are purchased from certified suppliers.

-All our studies are designed and conducted under Bienta’s Institutional Animal Care and Use Committee (IACUC) review in accordance to the 3Rs rules (replacement, reduction, refinement).
-Our Animal Facility team is committed to comply with the International Guiding Principles for Biomedical Research Involving Animals.
+All our studies are designed and conducted under Bienta’s Institutional Animal Care and Use Committee (BACUC) review in accordance with the 3Rs rules (replacement, reduction, refinement).
+Our Animal Facility team is committed to complying with the International Guiding Principles for Biomedical Research Involving Animals.

 Animal care at Bienta’s Laboratory Animal Research Centre is provided by trained personnel.
 Our Animal Facility professional team consists of biologists, geneticists, veterinarians, and animal technicians.
 They support general maintenance of animals, breeding program, acclimatization and adaptation of new arrivals, hosting inspections, experimental performance, and project coordination.